 This is a 33" long apron sink with a 12 inch tall apron.
 The bowl depth is 8".
 It features our self healing weathered interior and our weathered/lacquered apron.
 Our customer was in a big hurry.
 This sink was built and finished in less than a week!

 I really love this one!
-It is a 36" copper farmhouse "Signature Series Workstation Sink", featuring a ledge in the front and rear for cutting boards, a copper grid, or a colander.
+It is a 36" copper farmhouse "Signature Series Workstation Sink", featuring a step in the front and rear for cutting boards, a copper grid, or a colander.
 The patina is particularly nice.
 Very rich tones.

 This is a farmhouse sink with our patented channel to slip over existing cabinetry.
 This sink also had a rear deck to house the faucet and other accessories.
+Yes, you can install a farmhouse sink in existing cabinetry - even while using your existing countertops.

 See the construction of an imported copper sink below